 - Drink less alcohol

 - Eat moderately.
-Try fasting for at least one half day a week, to give your digestive system a rest.
-Plus, when you fast on regular basis, your body learns to burn off fat.
+Try fasting for at least one-half day a week to give your digestive system a rest.
+Plus, when you fast regularly, your body learns to burn off fat.

-There has been a lot of discussion and perhaps even hype about certain types of food that seem to pack more nutrition in them than ordinary foods.
+There has been a lot of discussion Superfoods, pack more nutrition in them than ordinary foods.
 They may have more protein than their normal counterparts, an example being Quinoa versus Rice.

 They may have massive amounts of Vitamin C or other vitamins, such as rose hips versus oranges.

-You can get wheat grass extract that has been dried, so the growing and processing adds to the cost.
+You can get wheatgrass extract that has been dried, so the growing and processing add to the cost.
 This just one example.
 On the other hand, there is some evidence that these foods are so potent that they can prevent or even cure disease.

 Reduce Stress and Pay Attention to Your Emotional Health